DRiKE/resolvloser/README.md

 # systemctl enable resolvloser.path
 ```

+On my system, I need the `StartLimit` configuration in the service file,
+because some actions (toggling the WiFi radio) cause many triggers (like 6 or
+so).
+Without these specific options, systemd rate limits the service.
+YMMV.

 ### Other ways

 Any other place where you can create some kind of hook, you should be able to